-The comparability of the 2017 MEPS VR-12 PCS and MCS summary scores from the standard scoring algorithm and the SF-12v2 PCS and MCS summary scores obtained from prior years of MEPS was assessed and it was determined that the scores were misaligned.
-A bridging algorithm, specific to MEPS, was developed by a team at the Boston University School of Public Health.
+The comparability of the 2017 MEPS VR-12 PCS and MCS summary scores from the standard scoring algorithm and the SF-12v2 PCS and MCS summary scores obtained from prior years of MEPS was assessed, and it was determined that the scores were misaligned.
+A bridging algorithm specific to MEPS was developed by a team at the Boston University School of Public Health.
 The goal of this bridging algorithm was to align the VR-12 PCS and MCS scores from the 2017 MEPS as closely as possible with the SF-12v2 PCS and MCS scores from prior MEPS years across a wide range of MEPS subpopulations.
 This bridging algorithm was applied to the VR-12 PCS and MCS score variables (VPCS42 and VMCS42) available on this data file.

 The PCS and MCS cannot be computed directly if a person has missing data for any of the twelve items.
-The bridging algorithm used for these measures was developed to be tolerant of missing data in item responses when computing PCS and MCS scores...
+A proprietary method was used for imputing the PCS and MCS scores if some data are missing.
+The bridging algorithm used for these measures was developed to be tolerant of missing data in item responses when computing PCS and MCS scores.

 Therefore, the variables VPCS42 and VMCS42 include some cases in which the scores have been imputed.
-However, some cases were unable to be scored in the bridging algorithm due to the amount of missing data in item responses; there cases have VRFLAG42 = 0 (No).
+Some cases were unable to be scored in the bridging algorithm due to the amount of missing data in item responses; these cases have VRFLAG42 = 0 (No).
 VRFLAG42 indicates whether the physical component summary, VPCS42, or the mental component, VMCS42, was imputed for a respondent.
-Persons who were not eligible for the SAQ, or who were eligible but for whom no data existed based on SAQELIG, or who did not have a positive SAQ weight, were set to "Inapplicable" (-1) for VRFLAG42.
-Additionally, beginning in 2017, there will no longer be negative values due to top-and bottom-coding.
-Persons who were not eligible for the SAQ, or who did not have a positive SAQ weight, were set to "Inapplicable" (-1) for whom no data existed based on SAQELIG, or who did not have a positive SAQ, or who were eligible but for whom set to top-and bottom-coding.
-Persons who were not eligible for the SAQ, or who were eligible for the SAQ, or who were eligible but for whom set to top-and bottom-coding.
-Persons who were not eligible for the SAQ, or who were eligible but for whom set to "Inapplicable" (-1) for VPCS42 and VMCS42.
+Persons who were not eligible for the SAQ, or who were eligible but for whom no data existed based on SAQELIG, or who did not have a positive SAQ weight, were set to "Inapplicable" (-1) for VRFLAG42, VPCS42 and VMCS42.
+Any remaining persons who could not be scored were set to "Cannot be Computed" (-15) for VPCS42 and VMCS42.
+Additionally, beginning in 2017, there are no negative score values of VPCS42 and VMCS42 because they are both top- and bottom-coded.

 More information on the VR-12 can be found on the Boston University website VR-12 page.
-The report containing information on the methodology used for the bridging algorithm can be requested from mepsprojectdirector@ahrq.hhs.gov.
+The report containing information on the methodology used for the bridging algorithm can be requested from mepsprojectdirector@ahrq.hhs.gov